How to make half-square triangles 4 at a time

 How to trim half-square triangles

-The easiest way to trim HSTs is by using a square ruler if you have one, but it can also be done with a rectangular one.
+The easiest way to trim HSTs is by using a square ruler (I love my Creative Grids 6.5" square for smaller HSTs) if you have one, but it can also be done with a rectangular one.
 You can see which rulers I use on my Resources page.
 There are a few specialty rulers created specifically for trimming half-square triangles as well, but I'm showing you the basic method here.

 half square triangles four at a time tutorial - Penny Spool Quilts